 - 6.5.1.
 Provide triage, referral, and MCT dispatch services. - 6.5.2.
-Provide telephonic crisis counseling as indicated. - 6.5.3.
+Provide telephonic, text or chat crisis counseling as indicated. - 6.5.3.
 Dispatch first responders, mobile crisis services and ACT teams for individuals receiving ACT services as indicated. - 6.5.4.
+Refer to appropriate facilities as determined by the need, diagnosis, and disability of the individual. - 6.5.5.
+Track and monitor referrals on the bed board to resolution (e.g., acceptance), implementing agreed upon escalation protocols as needed (including IDD Bed Board as described in Statement of Work dated 1/25/2018).

-Refer to CSUs, Behavioral Health Crisis Centers (BHCC) or inpatient facilities. - 6.5.4.1.
-Callers who are not accepted by either a CSU or a contracted inpatient facility will be referred to the most appropriate State-operated facility. - 6.5.5.
-Provide telephone support to callers to the crisis response line, including follow-up calls to those callers that did not require a mobile crisis response to ensure the caller is stabilized and the appropriate linkage was provided. - 6.5.6.
-Implement crisis interventions and Provider referrals based on the individual's acuity and information contained in the client record (if applicable), including open authorizations and current Providers. - 6.5.7.
-Work with Providers to develop mechanisms to connect the individual or Recipient to the Providers' on-call service when appropriate. - 6.5.8.
-Operate the GCAL as the Preferred Point of Entry for State hospitals and CSUs.
+- 6.5.6.
+Provide telephone or text or chat support to callers to the crisis response line, including follow-up to those not requiring a mobile crisis response to ensure the individual is stabilized and the appropriate linkage was provided. - 6.5.7.
+Implement crisis interventions and Provider referrals based on the individual's acuity and information contained in the client record (if applicable), including open authorizations and current Providers. - 6.5.8.
+Work with Providers to develop mechanisms to connect the individual or Recipient to the Providers' on-call service when appropriate. - 6.5.9.
+Operate the GCAL as the Preferred Point of Entry for State hospitals and CSUs and the Single Point of Entry for IDD crisis services. - 6.5.10.

-- 6.5.9.
 Operate the GCAL as the Single Point of Entry for mobile crisis services (BH and IDD) and DBHDD-contracted inpatient psychiatric facilities for the uninsured.
-(See Appendix 9, Definitions.) - 6.5.10.
-Callers determined to need these specific intensive services noted above (but not mobile crisis) will be reviewed by a GCAL clinical supervisor to confirm the most appropriate crisis service setting/modality has been made available. - 6.5.10.1.
-For those persons referred and accepted into the CSU's and Contracted inpatient psychiatric hospitals, an authorization number will be assigned and provided to be used by the Provider, for billing purposes. - 6.5.11.
-The Contractor will provide information and referral for appropriate services consistent with the policies, procedures, and requirements associated with the most likely funding sources for callers with routine needs.
+(See Appendix 9, Definitions.)

+6.5.11.
+Callers determined to need these specific intensive services noted above (but not mobile crisis) will be reviewed by a GCAL clinical supervisor to confirm the most appropriate crisis service setting/modality has been made available.

+- 6.5.11.1.
+For those persons referred and accepted into the CSU's and Contracted inpatient psychiatric hospitals, an authorization number will be assigned and provided to be used by the Provider, for billing purposes. - 6.5.12.
+The Contractor will provide information and referral for appropriate services consistent with the policies, procedures, and requirements associated with the most likely funding sources for individuals with routine needs.